32u2/vue-desktop/README.md

 # About this starter

+This starter yields single executable desktop application that can be (cross)compiled for Windows, Linux and OSX.

 - Vue UI is in the **app** folder
 - app\vue.config.js routes Vue production build to **resources** folder
 - **astilectron-bundler** command places final output to the **output** folder